 A great appetizer with black forest prosciutto rolls stuffed with deliciously mild champagne sauerkraut on a bed of arugula salad.

-Matjesfilet herrings with blanched apples and onions, sauced with a creamy apple-onion sauce.
+Matjesfilet herrings with blanched apples and onions and a creamy dressing.

 A great holiday party treat with German flavors.
 Strudel with apple, sauerkraut and knackwurst or bratwurst, with a sweet mustard cream sauce.